The War of 1812 Documentary

 PBS's two-hour documentary, The War of 1812, uses stunning re-enactments, evocative animation, and the incisive commentary of key experts to reveal little-known sides of an important war.

 From 1812 to 1815, Americans battled against the British, Canadian colonists, and Native warriors; the outcomes shaped the geography and the identity of North America, yet some Americans may only recognize it for the “Star-Spangled Banner.”
-The broadcast is accompanied by a companion book and website, as well as comprehensive bi-national educational resources.
+The broadcast is accompanied by a companion book and website, as well as comprehensive bi-national educational resourceslink opens in new window.

-Watch The War of 1812 Documentary
+Watch The War of 1812 Documentarylink opens in new window

 Interviews were conducted with twenty-six leading authorities on the war — American, British, Canadian and First Nations historians — presenting important accounts and research.